grodino/grodino.github.io/content/_index.md

 of online AI models*, trying to understand the fundamental limits to back-box auditing and designing algorithms to achieve these limits.

+From March to the end of August 2025, I was at Vector Institute in Toronto to on user audits with [Mohammad Yaghini](https://m-yaghini.github.io/) and [Nicolas Papernot](https://www.papernot.fr/), preprint coming!
+I am looking for **Post-Doc opportunities, starting Spring 2026**.

 <div>
     <div id="emails">
         <div>